What is a doughnut cone?

 Tampa, FL: Dough

 Looking for more places that serve doughnut cones?
-You can find them on Glutto right here.
+Find them on this interactive map:

 How can I make it?

 As you can see in the video above, doughnut cones can be a bit unwieldy to make with a traditional rotisserie and spit rod, we have a simplified version you can make at home.
 All you need are a few common household items and ingredients.
 Follow this recipe, and/or save it for later on Glutto here.